trejder/yii-calendar/README.md

 - arrows (navigation links) have different style (`table.e-calendar-view a.navigation-link`),
 - calendar headers have background and border styled in greys (`table.e-calendar-view thead th`).

 You can override these styles per application by adding `/css/calendar.css` (path is relative to app's root) file and running widget with `'cssFile'=>'css/calendar.css'` property set (you can, of course, change or adapt paths as much as you want).
 You can also change these styles permanently (edit `extensions/yiicalendar/assets/styles.css` file).
-But this is highly not recommended way of doing this.
+But this is **highly not recommended way**.

 I have also changed line arrows (`&larr;` and `&rarr;`) are changes to double arrows (`&laquo;` and `&raquo;`) in navigation links pane.